 Subsequences with a Unique Middle Mode I - Problem

-You're given an integer array nums, and your task is to find the number of subsequences of size 5 where the middle element (3rd position) is the unique mode of that subsequence.
+Given an integer array nums, find the number of subsequences of size 5 of nums with a unique middle mode.

 Input & Output